Old Lighthouse Ruins and Signal Tower, Cape Clear Island, Co Cork

 History

 Archaeological evidence spans millennia.
 A prehistoric cup‑marked stone, a fulacht fiadh at Gort na Lobhar and a Neolithic passage tomb at Cill Leire Forabhain testify to early settlement.
-Standing stones and the promontory fort Dún an Óir dot the landscape, and a Napoleonic‑era signal tower still watches the sea.
+Standing stones and the promontory fort Dún an Óir dot the landscape, and a Napoleonic‑era signal tower, later used during World War II, still watches the sea.
 Early Christian heritage includes the reputed birthplace of Saint Ciarán of Saigir and a 12th‑century church ruin near the North Harbour pier, now a protected national monument.
 A 14th‑century castle and the original 1818 lighthouse (later superseded by Fastnet Rock) add further layers to the island’s story.
-The Cape Clear Heritage Centre, open daily from June to September, showcases artefacts, a 3‑D Fastnet Rock display and the O’Driscoll archive (by appointment).
+The Marriage Stone – a large glacial erratic known locally as a trysting stone – is a popular spot for proposals and wedding vows.

 What to See & Do